dblock/ruby-enum/README.md

 ```

 The `DuplicateValueError` exception is thrown to be consistent with the unique key constraint.
-Since keys are unique there is no way to map values to keys using `Colors.key('red')`
+Since keys are unique there is no way to map values to keys using `Colors.value('red')`

 ## Contributing